 “It shows a strong unity of our industry when all these clubs join together for one cause,” O’Donnell said.
 “It puts benefit and focus on our voice to our council members.”

-Houlihan says Austin Music People plans on making United We Jam an Austin staple.
+Houlihan said Austin Music People plans to make United We Jam an Austin staple.